Access (to equipment, facilities, services etc.)

 The application of State aid rules to public service broadcasting has to take into account a wide number of different elements.
 The Commission adopted Directive 80/723/EEC of 25 June 1980 on the transparency of financial relations between Member States and public undertakings as well as on financial transparency within certain undertakings.
 These rules are interpreted by the Court of Justice and the Court of First Instance.
 The Commission Communication on the application of State aid rules to public service broadcasting sets out the principles to be followed by the Commission in the application of the relevant Articles in the EC Treaty to State funding of public service broadcasting.

-Any natural person or legal entity who or which is party to a contract with the provider of publicly available electronic communications services for the supply of such services
+Any natural person or legal entity who or which is a party to a contract with the provider of publicly available electronic communications services for the supply of such services

 Territorialisation of State aid